Enoughsdv/DiscordRemote/README.md

 ## Discord Remote Command
-This is a basic plugin that makes a communication from discord to minecraft.
+This is a basic communication via discord commands to minecraft.